Group Comparisons

 Non-R Formulations of PERMANOVA

-In PC-ORD (https://www.pcord.com/), PERMANOVA can be used to analyze fairly simple designs.
-Factors are identified in a second matrix (i.e., where explanatory variables are identified).
+In PC-ORD, PERMANOVA can be used to analyze fairly simple designs.
+Responses are coded in one matrix; factors and other explanatory variables are identified in a second matrix.
 Any of the distance measures available through PC-ORD can be used.
 Pairwise comparisons can be made to evaluate which groups differ in factors with more than two levels.
-However, the formulation of PERMANOVA in PC-ORD (version 6) has a number of limitations:
+I haven't used the current version (version 7), but the formulation of PERMANOVA in version 6 had a number of limitations:

 - Requires balanced data (same number of sample units in each group)